-- r specialize in the export of a commodity whose production requires intensive use of its abundant resources and - > imports a commodity whose production requires intensive use of its scarce resources - ☐ Capital abundant country- Produce and export capital-intensive goods relatively more cheaply than other countries. - □ Labour-abundant country- Produce and export labour-intensive goods relatively more cheaply than another country.
+- > specialize in the export of a commodity whose production requires intensive use of its abundant resources and - > imports a commodity whose production requires intensive use of its scarce resources - ☐ Capital abundant country- Produce and export capital-intensive goods relatively more cheaply than other countries. - □ Labour-abundant country- Produce and export labour-intensive goods relatively more cheaply than another country.

-Theory of Comparative Adv.
+Theory of Comparative Adv

-Trade occurs due difference between countries' comparative costs of value Considered labour as Widened scope sole factor of labour and capital as production one factor factors of production. (labour) model
+Trade occurs due difference between countries' comparative costs of value production one factor factors of production. (labour) model

-Treats international International trade trade as quite distinct from domestic of trade
+Treats trade as quite distinct from domestic of inter-regional trade

-Studies only Considers comparative costs of prices of factors goods concerned
+Studies comparative costs of prices of factors goods concerned

-Diff in cost due to differences in productive efficiency of workers
+Diff in cost due to differences productive efficiency of workers